mbertani/responsible-datascience-ws/README.md

 - [ml_data_validation](ml_data_validation.yaml): Used to run notebooks under [data_validation]().
 - [ml_automl](ml_automl.yaml): Used to run notebooks under [auto-ml]().

+To include these environment, `run conda env update -f <environment>.yaml` in the command line.
-Please make sure you activate the correct environment before runing the notebooks.
+Once you added them, please make sure you activate the correct environment before runing the notebooks.
 This is done from the command line by runing `conda activate <environment>`.